 A stunning, first home chalet situated in a ski in, ski out position along the Moosstrasse and just a 15 minute walk to the centre.Ski In, Ski Out, Spa & Wellness Facilities, Swimming Pool, Available to Swiss Residents Only

 Available only as a first home, Chalet Premier is a magnificent Alpine residence with fantastic Matterhorn views.Spa & Wellness Facilities, Swimming Pool, Available to Swiss Residents Only

 A recently renovated apartment situated in a convenient location just off the main street in a central part of Zermatt.Town-Centre, Available to Swiss Residents Only

 Zermatt, Central ApartmentCHF 2,700,000

-A very stylish and entirely refurbished apartment within a former Zermatt hotel that is available only as a primary residence.Town-Centre, Renovation, Swiss only
+A very stylish and entirely refurbished apartment within a former Zermatt hotel that is available only as a primary residence.Town-Centre, Renovation, Available to Swiss Residents Only

 Zermatt, Nevada ApartmentsCHF 1,225,000 - 1,250,000